Fiji’s flag carrier is upgrading their Business Class to lie-flat seats on flights to Sydney and Los Angeles from the start of 2020.

 There are two key types of redemptions you might consider with Fiji Airways—either to Nadi, which is their hub in Fiji as a destination, or connecting to the US.
 The latter is the focus of this guide.

-Fiji Airways offers direct services to Nadi from Sydney, Melbourne, Brisbane and Adelaide.
+Fiji Airways offers direct services to Nadi from Sydney, Melbourne and Brisbane (Adelaide service ends on 20 July 2019).
 Most flights are on a Boeing 737, with recliner seats in Business Class.

 Sydney gets angled-flat seats on the A330, with an upgrade to lie-flat seats on the A350 on one of the daily flights effective 1 January 2020.